 Then he finds out that L Ron Hubbard was examined by a team of psychiatric experts who all said he was sane, even said that he was a productive member of society.

 These two ideas are DISSONANT in the critic’s mind.
 They are conflicting.
 As a human being, in his tribal mind, they can’t both be true.
 It causes distress for him to hold these 2 ideas in his mind at the same time.
-So, if he can’t completely abandon or ignore one of them, then the power of one of the ideas needs to be reduced somehow because this clash of ideas is extremely uncomfortable to him.
+So, if he can’t completely abandon or ignore one of them, then the power of one these ideas needs to be reduced in his own mind because this clash of ideas is extremely uncomfortable to him.

-The idea he will make less of is the one that he’s least invested in.
-It will be the one he has written the least about, the one that if he adopted it, would not invalidate every position he ever took as a critic of Hubbard.
-He is going to keep the idea that justifies his existence as a critic, and he will reduce the idea that makes him look like he was wrong.
+Cognitive Dissonance theory, properly understood, teaches that the idea a person will reduce the power of is the one that he’s least invested in.
+It will be the idea he has written the least about, the one that if he adopted it, would not invalidate every position he ever took as a critic of Scientology.
+Because this critic’s work and self-identity are so heavily invested in being who he is, he is going to bolster the idea which justifies his existence as a critic, and he will weaken the idea that makes him look like he was wrong about so much.

 The 3 cognitive dissonance reduction strategies are:

 (1) reduce the importance of one or the other conflicting beliefs,

 (2) add more non-conflicting beliefs so they outweigh the conflicting beliefs,

 or (3) change the conflicting beliefs so that they are no longer inconsistent and conflicting.

 As an example for Number 1, he could say that the examination by these psychiatrists were just “PR”, and that Hubbard paid them to say that.
 They were just Hubbard Apologists.
 So the idea’s importance can be discounted in this critic’s mind.